-13 Nov Why We Love Barcelona in November – Casamona
+13 Nov Why We Love Barcelona in November

 Beat the Crowds

-There are also numerous foodie day trips you can take from Barcelona that really make the most out of the season, such as visiting olive groves in the rural Catalonian mountains.
+There are also numerous foodie day trips you can take from Barcelona that really make the most out of the season.
+For example, visiting olive groves in the rural Catalonian mountains.
 This is a really special trip where you pick your own olives and take home the delicious, freshly pressed oil at the end of the day.
 You can also visit local cheese makers making artisan products unique to this area, and learn all about the process from the producers.
 Winery tours have always been popular in Spain, and there are lots of different companies that offer fantastic days filled with food, wine and Catalan tradition.

 Written by Beatrice Hughes-Morgan